-Defaulting on your federal student loans can lead to serious consequences, like tax refund offsets and federal benefits intercepts, wage garnishment, and the loss of eligibility for deferment, repayment plans, and probably forbearance.
+Generally, defaulting on your federal student loans can lead to severe consequences, like tax refund offsets and federal benefits intercepts (sometimes called “Treasury offsets”), wage garnishment, and the loss of eligibility for deferment, repayment plans, and probably forbearance.
 You might also find continuing your education or returning to school difficult because the Department of Education can deny you eligibility for new education grants or loans.

 You must submit information about your income, and the servicer will calculate a “reasonable and affordable” monthly payment based on that information and the federal poverty guidelines.
 First, the servicer will find 150% of the poverty level for your family size.
 Then, the servicer will then determine your “discretionary income” by subtracting the amount from your adjusted gross income (AGI) in your most recent tax return.
 The payment will be equal to 15% of your discretionary income.

 If the amount is still more than you can afford, you may submit documentation of your expenses.
 The servicer can determine a lower payment by deducting reasonable expenses.
 In all cases, the payment must be at least $5 per month.

 Once your payment has been set, your servicer will send you documentation of the payment amount and may require a rehabilitation agreement.
 Collection fees usually will continue to accrue on your loan as long as it is in default and can be as much as 18.5% of the loan balance.
 These fees are in addition to the interest, which will also normally continue to accrue.

 After you complete your rehabilitation payments, the loan will no longer be in default.
 The servicer will remove all reference to the default status from your credit report.
 But late payments will continue to be reported.